WARP-LAB/WARP-GUIDES-WEBPACK/07-lint/readme.md

 npm run front:built:test
 ```

-Console outputs notes about error, but continues to build.
+Console outputs notes about error (or warning, based on `emitWarning` flag), but continues to build.

 Normally *StylelintPlugin* can be disabled in webpack config and run just time to time.
 One can use Stylelint within source-code editor as a hinting tool.